KAN-AD: Time Series Anomaly Detection with Kolmogorov-Arnold Networks: Datasets and Baseliens on Univariate Time Series

 \subsection{Datasets}

 We selected four datasets from diverse domains, with samples originating from: \begin{itemize} \item \textbf{KPI}~\cite{KPI}: This dataset comprises service metrics collected from five major Internet companies: Sogou, eBay, Baidu, Tencent, and Alibaba.
 The data points are primarily recorded every 1-2 minutes, with some sections exhibiting a 5-minute interval. \item \textbf{TODS}~\cite{suite_tods}: TODS comprises artificially created time series, each designed to present specific types of anomalies.
 Its excellent interpretability and carefully constructed data distributions make it suitable for in-depth case studies. \item \textbf{WSD}~\cite{WSD}: This dataset consists of web server metrics collected from three companies providing large-scale web services: Baidu, Sogou, and eBay. \item \textbf{UCR}~\cite{UCR}: This archive contains data from multiple domains with a single anomalous segment on each time series.
-In addition to real anomalies, UCR also includes synthetic but highly plausible anomalies. \end{itemize}
+In addition to real anomalies, UCR also includes synthetic but highly plausible anomalies. \item \textbf{NAB}~\cite{NAB}: We utilize the Twitter dataset within the NAB, which was published by Numenta and comprises various time series data from machine, environmental, financial, and other domains. \item \textbf{Yahoo}~\cite{yahoo}: Developed by Yahoo Labs, this dataset encompasses both real and synthetically generated data.
+The synthetic portion features fluctuating trends, noise, and seasonal patterns, while the real data encapsulates metrics from various Yahoo services. \end{itemize}